vmp1/vmp1.github.io/_pages/research.md

 ---

 ### <span style="color:#000000">Work in Progress</span>

-*"Fiscal Policy, Income Redistribution, and Poverty Reduction in Latin America"* (with Nora Lustig and Carola Pessino).

 *"Fiscal Redistribution when Accounting for the Rich in Latin America"* (with Mauricio De Rosa and Nora Lustig).